Maratha Navy: Under Admiral Kanhoji Angre

 Another ship type used was the Pal (Maratha Man-of-war), which was a cannon-armed, three-masted vessel.
 The grabs had broadsides of 6- and 9-pounder guns, and carried two 9- or 12-pounders on their main decks.
 These guns pointed forward through port-holes cut in the bulkheads.
 The gallivats were mostly armed with light swivel guns, but some also mounted six or eight cannons, either 2- or 4-pounders.
 These boats were propelled by forty to fifty oars.
 Even during the reign of Kanhoji Angre, the Maratha Government signed a treaty of friendship with the Portuguese in 1703.
 As per the treaty, the Portuguese agreed to supply cannon and gunpowder to the Maratha, supplies which they needed as they had only a few cannon foundries producing their own armaments.
 The Marathas signed a treaty with the Siddi as well, thus concentrating all their forces against the English East India Company.

 By the beginning of the 18th century, Kanhoji Angre controlled the entire coastline from Sawantwadi to Mumbai, which is the entire coastline of present-day Maharashtra.
 He built fortifications on almost all creeks, cove, and harbours, such as a fortress or citadel with navigational facilities.
 Any ship sailing through Maratha territorial waters was to pay a levy called Chouth, which expressed Angre's dominance.
-Between 1717 and 1720, the East India Company made at least two attempts to defeat the Maratha Navy, but were unsuccessful.
-In response to a British ship being captured by Kanhoji's seamen, the British attempted to capture Vijayadurg and Khanderi, but these attempts were unsuccessful.
+Between 1717 and 1720, the EIC made at least two attempts to defeat the Maratha Navy, but were unsuccessful.
+In response to a EIC ship being captured by Kanhoji's seamen, the British attempted to capture Vijayadurg and Khanderi, but these attempts were unsuccessful.

 Limitations

 The Maratha Navy was primarily a coastal "green water" navy, compared to an ocean-going or "blue water" navy.
 Their ships were dependent on land/sea breezes.
-The Maratha did not build ships large enough to engage the British out at sea far from the coastal waters.
+The Maratha did not build ships large enough to engage European ships out at sea far from the coastal waters.